An Overview of Strategic Planning & Execution

 3. Solid Foundations: Vision & Values

 People often dismiss the importance of having a strong vision statement.
-They see it as more of a fluffy word-crafting exercise than anything that's going to be significant in the strategic planning and execution process.
+They see it as more of a fluffy word-crafting exercise than anything that will be significant in the strategic planning and execution process.

 But the reality is that a well-crafted vision statement is a great way to reality-check your goals as you get deeper and deeper into the planning process.